AppImage/docs.appimage.org/source/reference/appimage/reference-implementation.rst

 For desktop integration tools that can be used by end users to improve the AppImage user experience, see :ref:`desktop-integration`.

 .. seealso::
-   The AppImage updating mechanism is implemented in `AppImageUpdate <https://github.com/AppImageCommunity/AppImageUpdate>`_.
+   The AppImage updating mechanism is implemented in `AppImageUpdate`_.
 For more information on updating AppImages, see :ref:`updates-user`.

 .. contents:: Contents
    :local: